Ratargul Swamp Forest: Plant diversity

 73 species of plants could be found in the forest till now.
-80 percent of the forest area is covered with umbrella of the trees.
+80 percent of the forest area is covered with an umbrella of the trees.

 Two layers of plants can be seen in the swamp forest.
-The upper layer consists of trees and the lower one consists of intense Schumannianthus dichotomus.
+The upper layer consists of trees, and the lower one consists of intense Schumannianthus dichotomus.
 The forest canopy reaches up to 15 m tall.

-Though the forest is natural, the Forestry Department of Bangladesh has planted some watery plants like Calamus tenuis, Neolamarckia cadamba, Barringtonia acutangula.
-Banyan Tree is very common in the forest.
+Though the forest is natural, the Forestry Department of Bangladesh has planted some watery plants like Calamus tenuis, Neolamarckia cadamba, and Barringtonia acutangula.
+Banyan trees are very common in the forest.
 Besides that, Barringtonia acutangula, Dalbergia reniformis, Crateva religiosa or Hygrophila (plant), Alstonia scholaris can also be seen.

 Animal diversity

 Snakes and worm snakes can widely be seen in this water-drowned forest.
-Mongoose can be seen in dry season.
-Monkeys and water monitors also reside here. herons, egrets, kingfishers, parrot, bulbuls, swans, doves, water fowl, Eagles and kites are some of the birds of the swamp forest.
+Mongooses can be seen in the dry season.
+Monkeys and water monitors also reside here.
+Herons, egrets, kingfishers, parrots, bulbuls, swans, doves, water fowl, eagles, and kites are some of the birds of the swamp forest.
 Cotton pygmy geese and other migratory birds and vultures visit the forest in winter.
-The local names of fish present here are Batasio, Rita, Ompok, Rohu etc.
+The local names of fish present here are Batasio, Rita, Ompok, Rohu, etc.

-Tourists attraction
+Tourist attractions

-Tourists travelling on boat in the forest.
+Tourists travelling on a boat in the forest.

 Tourists mostly go to see the forest during the monsoon season.
 One needs to obtain permission from the forest office in order to visit the forest.
 A local boat also needs to be hired to travel through the swamp forest.

 There is a watchtower inside the forest where you can overlook the whole forest from above.